ENTRIES OPEN LAST WEEK OF OCTOBER – Raceday Sunday 10th March 2018

 A 6 mile race combined with a tough half marathon route means there’s a race for everyone and our bespoke event medals too!

-Start time for 6 mile has changed from 10:30 to 10:45 to avoid runners in the half-marathon starting at 11:00am.
+Start time for 6 mile race is 10:45am to avoid runners in the half-marathon starting at 11:00am.
 The trails go deep and steep.
 Down to the depths of the Teign River Valley, then rising above the Fingle treeline.
 Two extremely tough Woodland Trail Races.

 Follow the red lines and arrows crossing the iron bridge over the river Teign to the aid station at Fingle Bridge.
 The blue lines and arrows are the route to the finish after crossing Fingle Bridge with some technical sections before turning right for home.

 Elevation profile for 6 mile race, with peanuts, biscuits, jellied sweets and water at an aid station – mile 3, Fingle Bridge.
 Total ascent 289m.

 Follow the red lines and arrows to aid station at Fingle Bridge and turn up onto a long hill before turning left and keeping high in the woods until a sharp left turn takes you down to the river.
 The longest climb is next, from the River Teign up to the highest point of the course and to the 2nd aid station at Hillfort carpark, mile 7.5.
 Now for the longest descent, back down to the river.
 Mile 9 sees the steepest climb of the day back to a crossroads.
 From here the blue lines and arrows show the way to the finish and you repeat a section completed earlier in the race, but you benefit again with another long down and along the river to Fingle Bridge aid station at mile 11.
 Crossing over the bridge to follow the river with some technicals trails before turning right and back up to the finish.